 Learn Through Performance

 In addition to the coursework in the Dance concentration, each Dance student is required to audition for the main Dance productions each semester.
 This gives you the chance to put the training from the studio into practice.
-From restaging of classical ballets like Gisele and Swan Lake, to modern dance pieces by established choreographers, you’ll contribute to a wide variety of dance pieces.
+From restaging of classical ballets like Giselle and Swan Lake, to modern dance pieces by established choreographers, you’ll contribute to a wide variety of dance pieces.
 The Fall show features work by faculty and regionally and nationally-known guest artists, while the Spring show focuses on student-choreographed work.
 So, whether you are dancing or choreographing, you will have opportunities to experience the journey of bringing a piece from audition through performance each semester.

 Not Your Average Student